 Nearly every facet of the ethanol business—from production at the facility to consumption in the vehicle—is influenced by federal and state regulations.
 Ethanol producers face a multitude of registration, reporting, recordkeeping, and compliance requirements, and the regulatory landscape is increasingly complex.
 Getting “into the weeds” on important regulatory and technical issues has always been a hallmark of the RFA, and we strive to ensure our member companies know exactly how their operations—and industry—will be affected by regulation.
-Below is a partial list of key regulations, by agency, that influence the fuel ethanol industry daily.
+Below is a partial list of key regulations and resources, by agency, that influence the fuel ethanol industry daily.

 EPA is responsible for developing and implementing regulations for transportation fuels sold in the United States.
 The Agency also regulates operations at ethanol production facilities under air, water, and storage permitting programs, as well as spill prevention, risk management, and facility response programs.